Shiva-gsk/SSL-admin-task/README.md

 When i researched about this I came to know that there are actually different ways, but yeah using firewall is a better one of all.

 IP are like two types Public and Private.
-We can eiter allow a public IP are a range of local IP using subnet.
+We can either allow a public IP are a range of local IP using subnet.

-Public IPs are basically globally unique and the router we get connected to access internet has its own public IP and our device will be assigned a Private IP using DHCP (Dynaic Host Control Protocol).
+Public IPs are basically globally unique and the router we get connected to access internet has its own public IP and our device will be assigned a Private IP using DHCP (Dynamic Host Control Protocol).

-All our requests inside our Local Area Network are baiscally done using Private IP and the connections outside our Router are handled by Public IP of router by sing something known as NAT (Network Address Translation).
+All our requests inside our Local Area Network are basically done using Private IP and the connections outside our Router are handled by Public IP of router by sing something known as NAT (Network Address Translation).

-So here as we are outside the Local Network of our cloud VM our SSH request is processed through Public IP whic we can find using ``curl ``
+So here as we are outside the Local Network of our cloud VM our SSH request is processed through Public IP which we can find using ``curl -4 ifconfig.me ``

 We can allow requests from that Public IP so only people in the Local Network of that router can access SSH.
 We can use this to allow all connection through this public IP
 ```